Logic

 Students should expect daily reading assignments and daily low-stakes quizzes, along with two to three larger unit tests per quarter.
 Quarterly grades will be based primarily on test performance (typically 75-80% of the total) and daily quiz performance (typically 20-25% of the total), but there will be generous opportunities for extra credit.
 There is no separate grade for class participation, but in marginal cases an upward or downward adjustment might be justified by what happens in class.

 The daily quizzes will require students to demonstrate familiarity with the assigned readings; these require retrieval from memory.
-But all unit tests will be open-note, so take good notes.
+Most other tests will be open-note, so take good notes.
 There will be a cumulative midterm before Christmas and a comprehensive final examination at the end of the school year.

 Some teenagers at other schools might be tempted to become more argumentative at home after studying logic at school.
 Those who study Logic at The Heights will of course keep in mind that the tools learned in this class are for declarative propositions only—not for imperatives (“Turn out your light now”) or interrogatives (“Did you take out the trash?”).
 If you misapply your learning at home in any way your parents find distressing enough to report to your instructor, your grade may be affected, in rough proportion to the heat of the conversation.